 About Non-Slip Mats, Treads & Appliques

-Available in white and clear, these non-slip appliques adhere using sturdy suction cups, making them easy to remove and clean.
+Available in clear, these non-slip appliques adhere using sturdy suction cups, making them easy to remove and clean.
 They'll be the last bathtub appliques you buy.

 Clownfish Tub Tattoos